Be alert to events that may affect deeming of income and/or resources. Consider potential

 Date procedures to add the step-parent to the record.

-benefits on her deceased husband's record.
+benefits on their deceased spouse's record.

 Develop allegations of marital status as follows:

 1. If the recipient alleges no change in marital status

 If the recipient alleges no change in marital status and the information in SSA records

 EXCEPTION: Recipient has an ineligible spouse who became 65, blind, or disabled during the period

 of review.
 If so, see GN 00204.010B., GN 00204.012 and GN 00204.014.

 2. If the recipient alleges a change in marital status

 If the recipient alleges a change in marital status or no change but the response